SEC Cybersecurity Disclosure Rules: 9 Key Questions to Ask Third Parties

 Share:

-In July 2023, the U.S. Securities and Exchange Commission (SEC) adopted new rules and amendments to enhance and standardize disclosures regarding cybersecurity risk management, strategy, governance and incident reporting by public companies.
-The SEC publication notes that cybersecurity risks have recently been escalating for a variety of reasons, including companies’ increasing reliance on third-party service providers for IT services and a growing number of incidents traced to service providers.
+In 2023, the U.S. Securities and Exchange Commission (SEC) adopted new rules and amendments to enhance and standardize disclosures regarding cybersecurity risk management, strategy, governance, and incident reporting by public companies.
+The SEC publication notes that cybersecurity risks have recently escalated for various reasons, including companies’ increasing reliance on third-party service providers for IT services and a growing number of incidents traced to service providers.

-To help public companies prepare for the new reporting requirements, Prevalent has created a 9-question assessment for the security and risk management community.
+To help public companies address these updated requirements, Prevalent has created a 9-question assessment for the security and risk management community.
 Use the assessment to:

 • Determine the extent of third-party cybersecurity incident management